Frequently Asked Questions

 When should I schedule my first behind-the-wheel lesson?

-EDI recommends your first behind-the-wheel lesson be taken about 4 weeks after you get your permit, or after you've had at least 6-10 hours of road time.
+You must have your hard card before we begin behind the wheel lessons.
+EDI recommends your first behind-the-wheel lesson be taken about 6 weeks after you get your permit, or after you've had at least 6-10 hours of road time.
 We encourage you to start driving right away -- parking lots first, then advance slowly onto quiet, residential streets.
 You will get the most out of our time if you come with experience behind the wheel.
 Your first lesson is a very basic driving lesson and will help you as you practice more with your parents.

 If the weather is bad, do you cancel driving lessons?